LytixDev/metagen/docs/bytecode_vm.md

 What we need:
 - Bytecode compiler tracks bp-relative position of each variable in scope
-    - Also includes a potential return value and potential arguments
 - call, funcpro, ret, bp-relative stack loads/store instructions

 var glob: s32